 Our software product, the IndustrySim Virtual Platform is a digital environment where the users are able to observe and interact with simulations of diverse industrial processes.

-Using the system will resemble a professional simulation sandbox, and – on the other hand – playing a modern video game, most likely with a VR device as a viable option.
+Using the system resembles working with a professional simulation sandbox, and – on the other hand – playing a modern video game.
 It represents the best of both worlds.

-What is very important, all the simulations will be very accurately calculated, which makes the system suitable for professional use.
-The most current rendering techniques will be utilized to achieve immersive, realistic graphics.
+What is very important, all simulations are very accurately calculated, which makes the system suitable for professional use.
+The most up-to-date rendering techniques are utilized to achieve fluid, modern-style graphics.
 All detailed analytical data is available.

-The product is meant primarily for industrial companies to have it applied in the following business processes:
+The product is meant primarily for industrial companies, where it improves the following business processes: